py-moneyed/py-moneyed/README.rst

     >>> get_currency_of_country("Oompaland")
     Traceback (most recent call last):
         ...
-    CountryNameDoesNotExist: No country with name Oompaland is defined
+    CountryNameDoesNotExist: No country with name OOMPALAND is defined.

 Testing
 -------